ivee-tech/RazorCodeGen/README.md

 ```

 Say we want to generate a Currency enumeration, with a couple of values: AUD, USD, EUR, GBP.
-The generation code is the following:
+This is the generation code:

 ``` C#
     var enumModel = new EnumModel() { Name = "Currency" };